|Large message bodies||Broker can handle arbitrary message size within available resources, very large messages via data bus|

 To use RabbitMQ as the underlying transport:

 The RabbitMQ transport requires a connection string to connect to the broker.
-See Connection settings for options on how to provide the connection string.
+See connection settings for options on how to provide the connection string.

 See the routing topology documentation for further details.

-- RabbitMQ provides native reliability and high-availability features.
+- Provides native reliability and high-availability features.

 - Wide range of supported clients allows for integrating the system with applications written in other languages using native RabbitMQ features.